Falling Leaves Door Wreath Reimagined

 Overall I love how it came out and I’m so happy to be showing it on my front porch door again.
 This door wreath will be in place through the Thanksgiving weekend, which is traditionally when we decorate for Christmas.

-06. Final Thoughts
+Final Design Thoughts

 What I really love about having reimagined this falling leaves door wreath is it’s like having a piece of my mom around and welcoming all our guests into our home.
 Once the fall season ends and we start decorating for Christmas, I’ll be able to pull out my own personal collection of angels, most handmade with love, by my mom that will adorn our traditional Christmas tree.